 Note: The Freq Mode setting, which is shown on the first setup screen, is not available for all models.

-Note: The Region setting, which is shown on the third setup screen, is only available for model ORION 2.4 HX FCC model.
+Note: The Region setting, which is shown on the third setup screen, is only available for the ORION 2.4 HX FCC and the ORION 900 HX FCC models.

 Volume